gristlabs/grist-help/help/self-managed.md

 	We support some very
     [general authentication methods](self-managed.md#how-do-i-set-up-authentication) that cover many cases, and a [special authentication method](self-managed.md#are-there-other-authentication-methods) for custom cases.
+  * Consider enabling [snapshot support](self-managed.md#how-do-i-set-up-snapshots) if you want Grist to handle document backups.

 ### How do I sandbox documents? {: .tag-core .tag-ee }